albertominetti/db-auto-reconnect/README.md

 The best way to test locally is with a real database, or even better with a dockerized one.

-### How to run MySQL in a docker container
+### How to run Postgre in a docker container

-Because I always forget how to run the MySQL container, let's keep here the commands to run MySQL in a docker container.
+Because I always forget how to run the PostgreSQL container, let's keep here the commands to run it in a docker container.

 ```
-docker run --name=mysql01 -e MYSQL_ROOT_PASSWORD=password -d mysql/mysql-server:latest
+docker run --name postgres01 -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 -d postgres
-docker exec -it mysql01 mysql -uroot -p

-ALTER USER 'root'@'%' IDENTIFIED BY 'password';
 ```

 ## Integration test with Testcontainers